cosmic-frey/HackSussex-2025-Winning-Game/README.md

-# I'm A HackSussex Winner??!!??
+# I'm A HackSussex GameJam Winner??!!??
 Soooo we won three categories??
 Mental!
-This our first in person hackathon, and really we were just aiming to win something (even if it was Hackiest Hack).
-Over the month of November I began familiarising myself with Javascript, as I felt this familiarity could be helpful in the long run.
-I did not however, predict that this decision would result in winning my fist Hackathon - especially as a two-person team (we'll get onto that later).
+This was my first in person hackathon, our first Hackathon as a team, and my teammates first EVER Hackathon, and really we were just aiming to win something (even if it was The Hackiest Hack).
+Over the month of November I began familiarising myself with Javascript, as I felt this familiarity could be helpful in the future.
+I did not, however, predict that this decision would result in winning my fist Hackathon - especially as a two-person team (we'll get onto that later).

 **As a WARNING: This is a very informal blog-style README.
-I will be adding a more proffessional one later, but I thought it would be best to document the process of making Password Quest whilst it was still fresh in my mind.
-I also want this as something to look back on, because I was in shock for two days after winning and the weekend went by in a blur.**
+I will be adding a more proffessional one later (similar to our Devpost submission), but I thought it would be best to document the process of making Password Quest whilst it was still fresh in my mind.
+I also want this as something to look back on, because I was in shock for two days after winning and the weekend went by in a blur.
+If you can't tell, I am sososososoo thankful and I can't wait to start my next project!**

 ## The Other Entries:
-Before I get started, I want to highlight the other amazing entries (as well as the one that got banned as I thought that one was actually one of the best).
+Before I get started, I want to highlight the other amazing entries (as well as the one that got banned because I thought it was one of the best).
 Check out all the other amazing entries in the Devpost link below:
 [https://hacksussex-gamejam-2025.devpost.com/project-gallery]

-The project that got banned, in my opinion, was banned for unfair reasons as they changed the name (that had sexual connotations) prior to judging, so the reason for it being banned no longer applied.
+**My two-cents as someone new to Hackathons:** The project that got banned, in my opinion, was banned for unfair reasons as they changed the name (that had in-direct sexual connotations) prior to judging, so the reason for it being banned no longer applied.
 The group that made it are absolutely cracked and honestly are more proficient and knowledgable than some of the people iI know in tech.
 The mobile app they made was functional, interactive and funny - if I get a link to their GitHub I'll link it down below.
 (Also, they helped me in the last few minutes of submission when all my backend code broke, I couldn't make my URL work, and I was about to cry.
 The speed they went through my checks was off the charts, and although they couldn't help me fix whatever I did wrong with the backend code, they helped me with the mistake I had made with creating my URL (which we were so greatful for), and also introduced me to GitHub Desktop (which embarassingly I didn't know existed).)

-## The Game:
+## The Game - Password Quest:

 We created a Multi-level 2D game using Javascript (phaser.js) in vscode, which followed our magical protagonist on a quest to defeat the dragon who stole his personal data.
 Our end product was a working game we named Password Quest, which included a narrated intro-video and narrated outro-page (we used ElevenLabs for all audio, including narration).

 Password Quest investigated themes of personal privacy, shadow threats and the importance of altruism in internet safety, winning three prize categories in total from two awarding bodies.

-### Game structure:
-(This is a written breakdown of our game structure however, if you are a more visual learner, there are stills at the end of the README for each section noted in this list.)
-**1) Intro-Video:**
-The intro video sets the scene for the plot.
-To make this we used AI generated art that we pixelised for the opening scene, Canva, Piskel (for the dragon and crying scene) and ElevenLabs for the narration and background music.
-**2) Level 1:**
-Level 1 was set up as a moving platformer, and the aim of this level was to

 ## The Winning Categories:
 These winning categories were: